hforsberg/stockholm_upper_secondary_segregation_1995_2023/README.md

 Replication code and figures for the article
 “The Swedish ‘experiment’ with marketization: evidence on two decades of school segregation in an urban school market”.

-Publication status: Under review in Acta Sociologica
+Publication status: Accepted for publication in Acta Sociologica

 ## Data
 The data supporting the results of this study are register-based microdata from Statistics Sweden (SCB) and cannot be shared publicly.